AkaiMage/bibanon-stories-for-ereader/EReader/Damaged-Goods/Damaged-Goods.md

 ### 19729011  ###

 > _re: "So, I'm curious.
 Assuming there is no outside interferense, how long is Ampu-chan supposed to stay at the clinic where you work?
-I mean, with the old people I can accept the length of "until they die LU­LZ", but how does that work with someone who (conceivably) still has a long time to live?"_
+I mean, with the old people I can accept the length of "until they die LULZ", but how does that work with someone who (conceivably) still has a long time to live?"_

 That's the thing, there isn't generally a very well established set of procedures for people in situations like hers.
 While there are group homes and foster homes that accept disabled children, none of them HAVE to accept them, and when they have problems as serious as she has, they rarely will...and when they do, it rarely goes well.
 Group homes are run by professionals, and generally know when they can't handle a patient, and thus don't try something they think will fail miserably for them.
 Foster homes, and I'm talking about good ones here, generally specialize in either mental or physical disabilities, rarely both, and even the most dedicated are rarely up to the level of problems she has.